Plate Tectonics / Volcanism

 The Andean Volcanic Belt, along South America's western coast, forms as the Nazca and Antarctic plates subduct beneath the South American Plate.
 This process generates various volcanic zones, illustrating the intricate interplay of Earth's crustal plates.
 The belt showcases diverse geological phenomena, from the hazards in the Northern Volcanic Zone to the silicic systems in the Central Volcanic Zone and the glaciated stratovolcanoes in the Austral Volcanic Zone.

-The Caribbean Plate: A Mosaic of Tectonic Complexity
+The Caribbean Plate: A Complex Oceanic Mosaic

 The Cayman Trench and Cayman Ridge: Exploring the Depth